In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you examine the stated and/or unstated assumptions of the argument.
 Be sure to explain how the argument depends on these assumptions and what the implications are for the argument if the assumptions prove unwarranted.

-The following appeared in a memo from the marketing director of Top Dog Pet Stores.
+The following appeared in a memorandum from the manager of KNOW radio station.

 Write a response in which you examine the stated and/or unstated assumptions of the argument.
 Be sure to explain how the argument depends on these assumptions and what the implications are for the argument if the assumptions prove unwarranted.